Meckazin/ChromeKatz/README.md

  1. Parse cookies offline from a minidump file

 These statements are still true on some browsers/applications.
 For latest versions of Chrome you will need to inject into the process.
     ...
-Our use the ElevationKatz
+Or use the ElevationKatz

 32bit browser installations are not supported and 32bit builds of CookieKatz are not supported either.